gilles-gardet/spring-ai-rag/README.md

 ## Use the application

-You can use the application by running the following command:
+You can use the application by running the following command directly from the shell:

 ```shell
 # Basic LLM query